-2023 2022

-\$ \$

-Surplus after income tax 2,431,783 465,101

-Non-cash flows in profit:

-Depreciation 3,818 7,713

-Amortisation - ROUA 68,627 70,411

-Changes in assets and liabilities:

-Increase/(Decrease) in trade and other payables 91,486 17,930

-Increase/(Decrease) in provisions 96,850 44,692

-(Increase)/Decrease in trade and other receivables (26,870) 25,132

-(Increase)/Decrease in other assets 13,404

-Net cash provided by operating activities 2,669,098 630,979

-18. Key Management Personnel Compensation

-Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity, is considered key management personnel (KMP).

-The remuneration paid to key management personnel of the Company is \$323,625 (2022: \$355,988).

-19. Auditors' Remuneration

-2023 2022 \$ \$ Remuneration of the auditor of the Company for: - Auditing services (by Nexia Melbourne Audit Pty Ltd) 15,500 - - Other services (by Nexia Melbourne Audit Pty Ltd) 1,500 - - Auditing services (by Sean Denham & Associates) - 6,000 - Trust account audit (by BPR Audit) 1,420 1,250 Total 18,420 7,250
+(Deficit)/Surplus after income tax Non-cash flows in profit: Depreciation Amortisation - ROUA Changes in assets and liabilities: Increase/(Decrease) in trade and other payables Increase/(Decrease) in provisions (Increase)/Decrease in trade and other receivables (Increase)/Decrease in other assets Net cash provided by operating activities 18.
+Key Management Personnel Compensation Any person(s) having authority and responsibility for planning directly or indirectly, including any director (whether executiv management personnel (KMP).
+The remuneration paid to key management personnel of the 19.
+Auditors' Remuneration Remuneration of the auditor of the Company for: - Auditing services (by Nexia Melbourne Audit Pty Ltd) - Other services (by Nexia Melbourne Audit Pty Ltd) - Trust account audit (by BPR Audit) Total 20.
+Contingencies Inder the new lesse agreement in 2023, the Company paid ng, directing and controlling the activities of the entity, ive or otherwise) of that entity, is considered key e Company is \$419,793 (2023: \$355,988).

-20. Contingencies

 Under the new lease agreement in 2023, the Company paid a \$20,000 deposit to the landlord, Australian Conservation Foundation, which is held in a term deposit on behalf of EJA.
-This is different to the 2022 financial year situation where EJA held a term deposit secured by a guarantee of \$10,000 as security for the original lease, and also had a contingent liability of \$16,000 for the difference in deposit value between the original leased tenancy (3.03) and the tenancy EJA took on in 2020 under a transfer of lease (3.01).
-The \$10,000 security guarantee has been discharged.